gulbalasalamov/bank-loan-application/README.md

 # Bank Loan Aplication

-This app is a demonstration for a loan application system.
+The product is live and active on Heroku environment.
+The app is a demonstration for a loan application system.

 Verified users can register as bank customer and apply to loan.